nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

-* try using the reranker to pick the best references
+* try using the reranker to pick the best references?
 * document the inner-workings,

 * establish a canonical list of test questions / conversations,